flyteorg/flyte/rsts/getting_started.rst

        .. tab:: Others

-               For other supported storage backends like Oracle, Azure etc refer to Configuration structure `here <https://pkg.go.dev/github.com/flyteorg/flytestdlib/storage#Config>`_
+               For other supported storage backends like Oracle, Azure, etc., refer to the configuration structure `here <https://pkg.go.dev/github.com/flyteorg/flytestdlib/storage#Config>`__.

 #.
-Visit `the console for sandbox <http://localhost:30081/console/projects/flytesnacks/domains/development/workflows/myapp.workflows.example.my_wf>`__, click launch, and enter your name as the input.
+Finally, visit `the sandbox console <http://localhost:30081/console/projects/flytesnacks/domains/development/workflows/myapp.workflows.example.my_wf>`__, click launch, and give your name as the input.
+Let the magic happen!

 .. admonition:: TADA!
-Recap

   You have successfully:

-  1. Run a flyte sandbox cluster,
+  1. Run a Flyte sandbox cluster,
-  2. Run a flyte workflow locally,
+  2. Run a Flyte workflow locally,
-  3. Run a flyte workflow on a cluster,
+  3. Run a Flyte workflow on a cluster,
-  4. Iterated on a flyte workflow.
+  4. Iterated on a Flyte workflow.

-  .. rubric:: 🎉 Congratulations, you just ran your first Flyte workflow 🎉
+  .. rubric:: 🎉 Congratulations! you just ran your first Flyte workflow! 🎉

 Next Steps: User Guide
-***********************
+**********************

-To experience the full capabilities of Flyte, take a look at the `User Guide <https://docs.flyte.org/projects/cookbook/en/latest/user_guide.html>`__
+To experience the full capabilities of Flyte, take a look at the `User Guide <https://docs.flyte.org/projects/cookbook/en/latest/user_guide.html>`__.